Early Childhood Intervention Program (ECIP)

 Our integrated classes have a low student to teacher ratio and a language-enriched environment.

-How can I tell if my child is ready to be a Typically Developing Peer?
+How can I tell if my child is ready to be a community Peer?

-Ask yourself these questions to help you decide if your child may be a typically developing peer:
+Ask yourself these questions to help you decide if your child may be a community peer:

 Is my child easily understood by people outside my family?